a93-git/ruby-learning/udemy/mashrur/sec3/sec3_notes.md

 invoked when user visits a particular page or performs a specific action

 ## Controllers
-- They are classes that are sub-classes of ActionController::Base class
+- They are classes with actions defined in them
+- The default controller named "application" inherits from "ActionController::Base" class and all the rest of the controllers inherit the "application" controller
+- The default controller provides some out of the box functionalities
 - When a user visits a page (or route) it redirects the request to a controller that has methods to handle the request